 - Are you involved with an organization?
-Have them sign-on to our letter asking other Members of Congress to support the Safe and Complete Streets Act of 2011.
+Have them sign-on to our letter asking other Members of Congress to support the Safe Streets Act of 2013.

-- Spread the word – tell others about this federal action and how their support will make an impact!
+- Spread the word — tell others about H.R.
+2468 and how their support will make an impact!

 Check out our resources section for talking points, sample letters, and more information.